snowyu/node-abstract-nosql/README.md

 ## Changes

-Add the sync methods support now.
-You can implement the sync methods only.
+Add the synchronous methods support now.
+You can implement the synchronous methods only.
-The async methods will be simulated via these sync methods. if you wanna support the async only, just do not implement these sync methods. but if you wanna support the sync only, you should override the async methods to disable it.
+The asynchronous methods will be simulated via these synchronous methods.
+If you wanna support the asynchronous methods only, just do not implement these synchronous methods.
+But if you wanna support the synchronous only, you should override the asynchronous methods to disable it.

 ## Example